 The Microbial Genomics and Bioinformatics Research Group developes enabling technologies to investigate the genetic potential of marine bacteria and their mechanisms coded in the genome to adapt to changing environmental conditions.

-Meghan Chafee on the successful defense of her doctoral dissertation" [11.06.17]
+"Congratulations to David Probandt on the successful defense of his doctoral dissertation" [18.10.17]